 Chemeketa Foundation Scholarship Application Tips

-Follow these tips and best practices to increase your changes of receiving a scholarship offer.
+Follow these tips and best practices to increase your chances of receiving a scholarship offer.

 New Scholarship System in 2023

-This year, we are launching a new scholarship system to manage applications and award notices.
+In 2023, we launched a new scholarship system to manage applications and award notices.
 You will notice that our new application features many of the same questions and requirements as our previous application.
 You will still find helpful information from the instructional video below, but please know that the application format and login process have changed.

 We appreciate your patience as we work through updating our materials to reflect the changes.
 In the meantime, please stop by our office on the Salem Campus in Building 5, Room 264 or email us at foundation@chemeketa.edu with any questions.